Framer vs Webflow: Best platform to buy website templates in 2026

 1. Which platform offers more templates to choose from?

 If you're looking for a wide range of templates across different industries, Webflow offers far more variety than Framer, at least for now.
+As of May 2026, Webflow has over 8,000 templates available, covering everything from SaaS startups and marketing agencies to blogs, portfolios, e-commerce stores, and directories.

 2. Which platform has better template quality?